denemorhun-nava/nava-qa-interview/README.md

   - `"Invalid username/password"`

 ### Dashboard
-- User should be **greeted** with the username used to log in
+- User should be greeted with the username used to log in
 - Dashboard is only for **STANDARD** user view for this exercise
 - Clicking **sign-out** should end the session

-### Backend / Account Behavior for E2E Scenarios
-The backend may return different outcomes depending on the user account.
-- Valid active user
-- Locked/Disabled account
-- Different user roles or account types
-- Token-based login

 ## Screenshots
 ![Login page](UI.png)